tarekeldeeb/arabic_byte_pair_encoding/README.md

 Sub-word encoding is very suitable to arabic.
 For example the word `مدرساتهم` will not be considered a single token/word, but split into three; `مدرس`, `ات`, and `هم`.
 This is the basic intuition.
 This process is done automatically without any rules or preprocessing.

+### Motive
+I have came across different project with the same intention, but the results were not satisfying.
+ - Low quality: https://arxiv.org/pdf/1710.02187v1.pdf seems to be a scripted work without any manual lingual review.
+ - Small datasets: https://aclanthology.org/W19-4602.pdf with focus on arabic dialects not MSA.

 ## Prerequisites
 Tested on: Ubuntu 22.04
 ```